Biopsychiatry controversy: Focus on biochemical factors

-The chemical imbalance hypothesis states that a chemical imbalance within the brain is the main cause of psychiatric conditions and that these conditions can be improved with medication which corrects this imbalance.
-In that, emotions within a "normal" spectrum reflect a proper balance of neurotransmitter function, but abnormally extreme emotions which are severe enough to impact the daily functioning of patients (as seen in schizophrenia) reflect a profound imbalance.
-It is the goal of psychiatric intervention, therefore, to regain the homeostasis (via psychopharmacological approaches) that existed prior to the onset of disease.
+The chemical imbalance hypothesis states that a chemical imbalance within the brain is the main cause of psychiatric conditions and that these conditions can be improved with medication that corrects this imbalance.
+In that, emotions within a "normal" spectrum reflect a proper balance of neurotransmitter function.
+Still, abnormally extreme emotions that are severe enough to impact the daily functioning of patients (as seen in schizophrenia) reflect a profound imbalance.
+It is the goal of psychiatric intervention, therefore, to regain the homeostasis (via psychopharmacological approaches) that existed before the onset of the disease.

-This conceptual framework has been debated within the scientific community, although no other demonstrably superior hypothesis has emerged.
+The scientific community has debated this conceptual framework, although no other demonstrably superior hypothesis has emerged.
 Recently, the biopsychosocial approach to mental illness has been shown to be the most comprehensive and applicable theory in understanding psychiatric disorders.
 However, there is still much to be discovered in this area of inquiry.
-As a prime example - while great strides have been made in the field of understanding certain psychiatric disorders (such as schizophrenia) others (such as major depressive disorder) operate via multiple different neurotransmitters and interact in a complex array of systems which are (as yet) not completely understood.
+As a prime example, while great strides have been made in the field of understanding certain psychiatric disorders (such as schizophrenia), others (such as major depressive disorder) operate via multiple different neurotransmitters and interact in a complex array of systems that are (as yet) not completely understood.